edenlabllc/rmk/docs/configuration/project-management/requirement-for-project-repository.md

 1. The name of the project repository should consist of the following parts: `<project_name>`.`<custom_suffix>`.
    For example: `rmk-test.bootstrap.infra` or `rmk-test.infra`.
-2. The project's repository exists within the [GitLab Flow](https://docs.gitlab.co.jp/ee/topics/gitlab_flow.html) only and therefor supports the following set of static branches:
+2. The project's repository exists within the [GitLab Flow](https://docs.gitlab.co.jp/ee/topics/gitlab_flow.html) only and therefore supports the following set of static branches:

    - `develop`
    - `staging`
    - `production`

-   Each branch corresponds to its own environment with a separately deployed K8S cluster.
+   Each branch corresponds to its own environment with a separately deployed Kubernetes cluster.
 RMK supports these branches as well as the feature or release branches:

    - A feature branch should have the following naming: `feature/<issue_key>-<issue_number>-<issue_description>`.
-     For example: `feature/FFS-1446-example`.
+     For example: `feature/RMK-1446-example`.
 RMK will use `<issue_key>` and `<issue_number>` as the feature cluster name.
    - A release branch should have the following naming: `release/<SemVer2>-rc` or `release/<SemVer2>` For example: `release/v1.0.0`.
 RMK will use the project name and the `<SemVer2>` tag as the release cluster name.